Champion for Children Circle Theatre

 Built in 1923, the Circle Theatre is located on the circle in historic downtown Sebring.
 In April 2011, the Champion for Children Foundation purchased the Circle Theatre as a new initiative to actively support local children’s art programs and enhance joy through family-friendly productions.

-The Circle Theatre can be made available for events where consumers are looking for a beautiful and elegant place to hold their special gatherings.
-For more information on renting this facility, please contact the General Manager #863-382-1029 or email@example.com.
+The Circle Theatre is also available as an elegant local venue rental.
+If you are looking for a beautiful atmosphere to hold your next special event, please contact the General Manager #863-382-1029 or firstname.lastname@example.org.

 When the Circle Theatre first opened its doors to the public in 1923, it was considered the “coolest place in town.”
 Early settlers of Sebring flocked to the Theatre to get away from the oppressive heat and mosquitoes, especially during the summer months.
 Silent movies were shown in the 1920’s, and FDR had fireside chats to the audience in the 1940’s during WW2.